+We all know that prevention is better than cure.
 Even if you feel perfectly healthy, regular health check-ins with your doctor and health screenings are important as symptoms may not be evident until it is too late.

 There are different types of screening tests that are recommended, depending on your age and gender.
 We’ve made it easy to get screened by curating health screening packages, based on what you need the most.
 Singaporean citizens are also eligible for subsidised health screenings at our DA clinics, under the Screen for Life programme.

 Ready to get started on your health resolutions for the year?
 You can speak to a doctor anytime on the DA app, if you’d like more support and guidance on how to achieve your health goals.